clelidm/MinCompSpin_BasisSearch64/README.md

 ```
 If you take the largest order to be equal to the number of variables (`kmax = n`), then this function will perform an exhaustive search for the best basis among all possible operators.
 Note: we advise doing such search only for small systems (up to ~15 variables).

- 3) **Search in varying representations:** This is the recommended approach when the number of variable exceeds $n=15-20$.
+ 3) **Search in varying representations:** This is the recommended approach when the number of variables exceeds $n\simeq 15$ - $20$.
 A priori, this heuristic approach is able to explore possible basis interactions of any high order.
 ```c++
 vector<Operator64> BestBasisSearch_Final(vector<pair<uint64_t, unsigned int>> Nvect, unsigned int n, unsigned int N, unsigned int k_max, bool bool_print = false)
 ```